DUTCH users: please go to this page

 The general procedure for obtaining NMR time

-- Consult facility staff first for technical feasibility of the project and availability of the equipment!
+- Consult our facility staff first for technical feasibility of the project and availability of the equipment!

-- Projects should be 'translational', so bridging structural biology research with applications in biomedical, biotechnological, biomaterial, food or environmental research.
+- Projects should be 'translational', i.e. bridging structural biology research with applications in biomedical, biotechnological, biomaterial, food or environmental research.